Dendengzel/double-wishbone-kinematics/README.md

 - Hub-axis reference point
 - Wheel radius

-The opposite side of the vehicle is generated automatically by reflecting the suspension geometry across the vehicle centre plane.
+The **right side** of the vehicle is generated automatically by reflecting the suspension geometry across the vehicle centre plane.

 Under reflection: